Updated: Nov 20

 (Or listen to my podcast).

-As we all know, there is no quick fix when it comes to healing from a concussion.
-If there was one, it wouldn’t be a hell of a search to find the right treatments to heal from a concussion.
+As we all know, there is no quick fix (one specific treatment for long term effects of a concussion) when it comes to healing from a concussion.
+If there was one, it wouldn’t be a hell of a search to find the right therapies to heal from a concussion.

 Download my free eBook to learn 7 things that have helped me to reduce my symptoms: click here.

 To keep it clean and short, I decided to write two posts about what therapies I tried in my concussion journey.
 In this post, I will share what treatments I tried during my first two years.
 In the next post, I will share what treatments I tried after my first two years.